 With Slido, students can submit questions through a regular web browser using a unique event code.
-Questions which appear on the presenter’s screen can be upvoted by other participants, moving the most popular questions to the top.
+Questions that appear on the presenter’s screen can be upvoted by other participants, moving the most popular questions to the top.
 Once a question has been answered, the presenter or teacher can remove it from the queue.
 Slido also offers audiences polling with multiple-choice and word cloud options.

-Book publishing’s apps
+Book publishing apps

 This site helps teachers create photo books with text that use templates for a variety of book types: cookbooks, children’s books, portfolios, memoirs, magazines, and more.
 Books can be kept in digital form or purchased as a paperback, a hardcover, a magazine, or an e-book.
 Printed books are not cheap; save this for something special.

 This flexible tool allows students of any age to create e-books.
 These books can contain photos, text, audio and video files, and even hand-drawn images, which are embedded in content like Google Maps or Flipgrid grids.
 Finished books can be shared through a link, downloaded as an EPUB, or even sold through iBooks and Google Play.
 Teachers can create classroom libraries, and the site has tons of resources and ideas for classroom use.

 11 – Lulu

 For student writers who want to publish their works, print-on-demand sites like Lulu are growing in popularity.
 By using this tool, authors upload manuscripts, which they can sell in print or as e-books through markets like Amazon.
 Authors are not charged a fee to publish, but when a book sells, Lulu earns back the cost of production plus a percentage of the profit, with the author keeping the rest.